JamesRapson/Rouser/README.md

 The ultimate aim is to save energy/power, CO2 and money in the running cost of your desktop fleet

+## Technical Details
+This is a ASP.NET Core project with a SPA style client application using Typescript Power Management scripts are currently in  onlyPowershell, however the plan is to provide equivalent scripts for MAC OS and Linux

 ## TODO List
-DONE On computer list page show previously woken computers at top of list
-- Make UI responsive so it can be used from a mobile phone DONE Provide a link to wake computer and open an RDP file
+DONE On computer list page show previously woken computers at top of list DONE Make UI responsive so it can be used from a mobile phone DONE Provide a link to wake computer and open an RDP file
 - Implement authentication (Think techture?
-Open ID)
-- Rate limit sending on WOLs such that website is not used to DOS on a network
+Open ID) DONE Rate limit sending on WOLs such that website is not used to DOS on a network Add OS type field